Knishmas/Obsidian-Notes/Go/Let's Go/Chapter 6 Middleware.md

 -
 ## 6.4 Panic Recovery
 *What's a panic?*
-- In Go lang a  panic is what occurs with a function when we receive an unexpected error.
+	- **Panic**: In Go, a panic is an unexpected error that leads to immediate application termination.
-- A panic results in the immediate termination of the application.

-*In go lang for every request received to a handler go lang creates a new go routine for it to be handled.
-This allows concurrency*
+- **Concurrency**: Go handles each request in a new goroutine, allowing for concurrent processing.

-- By default go lang will call unwind the stack calling any deferred functions and  log the stack trace leading up to the panic.
+- **Default Behavior**: By default, Go unwinds the stack, calls deferred functions, and logs the stack trace leading to the panic.
-- If a HTTP request results in a panic then the underlying HTTP is closed, NOT the entire application.
+- **HTTP Impact**: A panic in an HTTP request closes the underlying HTTP connection, not the entire application.
-- By default a server will give an empty reply if a panic occurs from a request due to the closed connection, but with middleware we can recover the panic and give a more informed reply.
--
+- **Middleware Recovery**: Middleware can be used to recover from a panic and provide a more informative response.
+- **Connection Header**: If a panic occurs, set the connection header to closed.
+- **HTTP/2 Note**: In HTTP/2, the Go HTTP server automatically closes the connection after the response due to the header's connection being set to closed.

+- A panic automatically closes a http connection, however, *manually setting the connection header to closed in middleware can be useful for a couple of reasons:*
+	1. The connection will automatically be terminated after the response it sends.
+	2. It informs the user that the connection will be closed.